Kingston456/Wazuh-SIEM-Lab/README.md

 ### 📋 Project Overview

-This lab demonstrates end-to-end security monitoring: simulating a brute-force attack, detecting it with custom Wazuh rules, and hardening the target system against SCA failures.
+This lab demonstrates end-to-end security monitoring: simulating a brute-force attack, and detecting it with custom Wazuh rules.
 All findings are mapped to industry frameworks used in GRC and compliance roles.

 ### Lab Environment: